supakornbabe/data_mining_project/README.md

-Save code in /Code folder
+All data processing are in /Code folder

-Save Data in /Data folder
+All processed data are in /Data folder

+All Calculate step to solve our problem are in /notebook